ceceliacreates/parse-ly/README.md

 ### Challenges

-- Some database results came back with multiple values
+- Many plants had multiple values for some table columns, requiring the use of the substring Sequelize query to find the matching value within the array of possible values
-- Our survey results didn't match all data types in our database, we came up with way to translate the logic to compare the results and return the correct data
+- Survey results didn't directly match all data types in the database, requiring the translation of the logic to compare the results and return the correct data
+- Querying the database for multiple filters sometimes resulted in too few matches
+- The use of a multi-step form without a rendering framework like React required a switch case and button IDs to dynamically render to the DOM while capturing input data

-### Improvements
+### Future Improvements

 - Forum: integrate a forum-like feature where users can share feedback, personal experiences with specific plants, share tips & tricks of plant care
 - User validation/login: add validation layer to allow users to create an account to store and save plants for future purchase